eisfabian/SPACEtomo/README.md

 - If you get an error saying something like `unexpected keyword argument 'perform_everything_on_XXX`:
   - nnUNet changed the name of the argument recently from `perform_everything_on_gpu` to `perform_everything_on_device`.
   - Please try to change it accordingly in the *run_nnUNet.py* script and try running it again.
-- If your tilt series are off target, check if your Record and View mag are aligned in the used image state and consider doing the "High-Defocus IS" calibration for your View mag.
+- If your tilt series are off target, check if your Record and View mag are aligned in the used imaging state and consider doing the "High-Defocus IS" calibration for your View mag.
 - If your lamella is not in the field of view when switching between low mag and intermediate mag or between intermediate mag and View mag, redo the "Mag IS Offsets" calibrations.
 - If SerialEM terminates the script with a montage error concerning an exceeded limit in the Script Control, go to *Scripts* > *Controls* and remove any limits that cause the script to terminate.
 - If SPACEtomo does not detect any lamellae although lamellae are clearly visible on your WG map, try collecting the map with the energy filter slit in to improve contrast.
 Please also consider sharing your WG maps with me so I can further improve the lamella detection model!